-3.0 SUBSOIL INVESTIGATION AND INTERPRETATION
+3 SUBSOIL INVESTIGATION

-The soil conditions of the proposed embankment need to be established in varying degrees of detail during the planning and design.
+The subsoil conditions of the proposed embankment need to be established in varying degrees of detail during the planning and design.
 The basic information required for planning and preliminary design of the embankment includes:

 - Site Topography;

 - Geology and Landuse;

 - Soil Stratigraphy;

 - Soil Strength;

 - Soil Compressibility;

 - Groundwater Levels.